Taki Tsan: 2000: Projects that were never released

-2003–2004: Tigre Sporakia and Harmanis/Taki Tsan
+2003–2004: Tigre Sporakia and Harmanis / Taki Tsan

-In 2003, Taki Tsan formed a new group with Isvoleas (a member of the group Alfa Gama) named Tigre Sporakia.
+In 2003, Taki Tsan formed a new group with Isvoleas (a member of the group "Agnostoi Gnostoi" a.k.a.
+"Alfa Gama") named Tigre Sporakia.
 They released their first album named Theoria kai Praksi, which was well received by the fans.
 Taki returned to his raw style and one of the main themes of the album was drugs and money.

 In 2004, Taki Tsan and Harmanis collaborated to release an album named To Sholio (English: The School).
 The album was ready in about 11 days and the main producer was DJ ALX.

-2005–2006: 3 Mixtapes and one solo album
+2005–2006: 3 mixtapes and one solo album

-In 2005, Taki Tsan released 2 mix tapes.
-One named Underground Mixtape, and one more named Mixtape vol. 1 from IxoSpira.
-In 2006, he released his last mix tape to date named Misa Lefta/Dipli Magkia which was more like a compilation, containing old and unreleased songs.
-In the same year, he released his 2nd solo album named Sto Mialo tou Panagioti Stravalexi.
+In 2005, Taki Tsan released 2 mixtapes: Underground Mixtape and Mixtape vol. 1 from IxoSpira.
+In 2006, he released his last mix tape to date named Misa Lefta/Dipli Magkia, which was more like a compilation, containing old and unreleased songs.
+In the same year, he released his 2nd solo album, Sto Mialo tou Panagioti Stravalexi.
 It was a major change to his style, containing social and political tracks, as well as things he wanted to share with his fans.

-2007–2009: Many lives and Recording of his new album
+2007–2009: lives and new album

 He has done many lives, 3 with all of the ZN members.
-He has also released several tracks on the internet, to give us a taste of his upcoming project, named Rima gia Chrima 2009 (sequel to his debut), which was released in December 2009 under the final name "Rima gia Chrima 2", a double album which met a great economical success, as it sold about 5,000 copies.
+He has also released several tracks on the internet, to give us a taste of his upcoming project, named Rima gia Chrima 2009 (sequel to his debut), which was released in December 2009 under the final name "Rima gia Chrima 2", a double album that sold about 5,000 copies.

 2009–2012: Rima gia Chrima Tour, TOMAHOK, 2 more mixtapes and Tigre Sporakia the Band

-After the release of "Rima gia Chrima 2", Taki Tsan and many of his affiliates began his "Rima gia Chrima Tour" all over Greece, with more than 20 live performances.
-After the end of the tour, he and Isvoleas started to work on their second project as Tigre Sporakia but this time with a live band with them.
+After the release of Rima gia Chrima 2, Taki Tsan and many of his affiliates began his "Rima gia Chrima Tour" all over Greece, with more than 20 live performances.
+After the end of the tour, he and Isvoleas started to work on their second project as Tigre Sporakia, but this time with a live band.
 The group was renamed Tigre Sporakia the Band and changed their logo.
-Also at that time, Taki's official website, [takitsan.com] opened for the fans and in order to celebrate the opening, Taki Tsan released a new mixtape, called "Exclusive Mixtape" or "The Lost Mixtape" which was composed by 8 tracks.
+Also at that time, Taki's official website, [takitsan.com] opened for the fans and in order to celebrate the opening, Taki Tsan released a new mixtape, called "Exclusive Mixtape" or "The Lost Mixtape" which was composed of 8 tracks.

 In 2011, Taki joined TOMAHOK, a new crew which was created by Isvoleas.
-On 25 February of the same year, the group's new album, "Onoma kai Pragma" was released through No Label Records and received mixed critics from the fans, because of their changed style.
-His next mixtape, "Athens' Finest" was given for free download via his site, and was produced by an American beatmaker called Hamma.
-Taki Tsan now continues to work with Isvoleas at their third album which is to be released in 2012.
+On February 25 of the same year, the group's new album, "Onoma kai Pragma" was released through No Label Records and received mixed criticism from the fans, because of their changed style.
+His next mixtape, "Athens' Finest" was available for free download via his site, and was produced by an American beatmaker called Hamma.
+Taki Tsan now continues to work with Isvoleas on their third album which is to be released in 2012.